 The Number One Rule.

 I have a basic, core principle that I teach on the very first day I meet with a new client or begin a new class.
 It is the fundamental principle behind establishing yourself as a confident and consistent leader to your dog.
 It is called “The Number One Rule”.
-No one ever remembers the Number One Rule right away, but eventually they all do.
-More on that later.
+If you want a dog who is engaged and co-operative, practice the #1 Rule consistently.

 Upon my first visit, I was greeted at the door by three Golden Retrievers who were so excited to see me that they knocked over the umbrella stand while taking turns bouncing off my chest, then dashed out the front door, one jumped in the fish pond, the others made a pass around the driveway through mud and rain and then all three ran back into the house leaving a trail of muddy paw prints behind them.